JoshBennett793/news-turing-take-home/README.md

 - Router tends to be a tricky one to implement without at least a little bit of trouble.
 I'm more comfortable now than ever before using different params in the url and making dynamic network requests based on params.

+- Mitigating side-effects in React is consistently a challenge because the configuration is slightly different each time and debugging can be time-consuming

 ## Wins